-Royal Bank of Scotland Group Plc history, profile and corporate video
+Royal Bank of Scotland Group Plc (RBS) history, profile and corporate video

 “Royal Bank of Scotland History

 The bank traces its origin to the Society of the Subscribed Equivalent Debt, which was set up by investors in the failed Company of Scotland to protect the compensation they received as part of the arrangements of the 1707 Acts of Union.
 The “Equivalent Society” became the “Equivalent Company” in 1724, and the new company wished to move into banking.
 The British government received the request favourably as the “Old Bank”, the Bank of Scotland, was suspected of having Jacobite sympathies.
 Accordingly, the “New Bank” was chartered in 1727 as the Royal Bank of Scotland, with Archibald Campbell, Lord Ilay, appointed its first governor.

 On 31 May 1728, the Royal Bank of Scotland invents the overdraft, which is later considered an innovation in modern banking.
 It allows William Hogg, a merchant in the High Street of Edinburgh, access to £1,000 (£114,515 in today’s value) credit.

 Competition between the Old and New Banks was fierce and centred on the issue of banknotes.
 The policy of the Royal Bank was to either drive the Bank of Scotland out of business, or take it over on favourable terms.